KevinChen880723/CycleGAN/README.md

 ### Cityscapes to IDD

 From the following results, we can notice:
-1. When transforming the high-resolution images like in Cityscapes, we should add up the identity loss, otherwise the results will look like negative film images.
+1. When transforming the high-resolution images like in Cityscapes, we should add up the identity loss; otherwise, the results will look like negative film images.
-2. During the data pre-processing, it is better to use the random crop instead of resize, and the higher resolution preprocessed images help to get the better results.
+2. It is better to use the random crop instead of resizing during the data pre-processing.
+The higher resolution pre-processed images help get better results.
-3. Using more residual blocks to train on the high-resolution images are not better, sometimes the buildings in the images will disappear.
+3. Using more residual blocks to train on the high-resolution images is not better; sometimes, the buildings in the images will disappear.

 <table>
   <tr>